lpego/cybo/README.md

  2. ~~Loop over names / emails to create personalised emails~~
     - ~~Import `OAuth_email_test.py` as a module? ~~
     - ~~Implement argparse for the main function~~
- 3. Figure out solution for personalised PDFs, possible routes:
+ 3. ~~Figure out solution for personalised PDFs, possible routes:~~
-    - Use Overleaf as before (see [here](https://www.overleaf.com/project/660fa8e25e8920231dabd66e)) and figure out splitting PDF in Python, leveraging known users order (see [here](https://stackoverflow.com/questions/70817546/how-do-i-split-a-pdf-using-python-every-page-that-contains-a-set-of-specific-un)).
+    - ~~Use Overleaf as before (see [here](https://www.overleaf.com/project/660fa8e25e8920231dabd66e)) and figure out splitting PDF in Python, leveraging known users order (see [here](https://stackoverflow.com/questions/70817546/how-do-i-split-a-pdf-using-python-every-page-that-contains-a-set-of-specific-un))~~
-    - Compile personalised certificates in LaTeX locally (but don't really want to deal with installation, so probably a Docker instead)
+    - Compile personalised certificates in LaTeX locally (but don't really want to deal with installation, so probably a Docker instead) -- *seems too much work for what it's worth...*

 ### Trying to make LaTeX compile in a Docker container for easy certificate generation
 Inspiration from: